syncfusion-content/blazor-docs/blazor/pdfviewer/annotation/comments.md

 ---
 layout: post
 title: Comments in Blazor PDF Viewer Component | Syncfusion
-description: Learn about Comments in Blazor PDF Viewer component of Syncfusion, and more details.
+description: Learn here all about Comments in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug
 ---

-# Comments
+# Comments in Blazor PDF Viewer Component

 The PDF Viewer control provides options to add, edit, and delete the comments to the following annotation in the PDF documents: